inconshreveable/go-update/README.md

 - Release tooling with proper code signing
 - Update/download metrics

+## Breaking API Changes
+- Sept 3, 2015: The `Options` struct passed to `Apply` was changed to be passed by value instead of passed by pointer.

 ## Older API Versions
 Did your build just break because the go-update API changed?
 You have two options: